 Direct flights to Beijing began on 2 June 1988, making Finnair the first Western European airline to have a non-stop route between Europe and China.
 Finnair did not withdraw from the Chinese market after the events of Tiananmen Square in 1989, even though many other airlines did so.

 Finnair Plc today

 Today, Finnair's position in traffic between Europe and Asia is well established and growing strongly.
 In its Asian expansion, the company is supported in particular by Finland's favourable geographical position: the shortest routes from Europe to the Far East pass through Helsinki.

-Finnair is currently operating scheduled flights to 12 long-haul destinations: Tokyo, Osaka, Nagoya, Beijing, Chongqing, Shanghai, Hong Kong, Bangkok, Delhi, Seoul, Singapore and New York.
-In summer 2013 Finnair will also introduce nonstop flights to Xian and Hanoi.
+Finnair is currently operating scheduled flights to 14 long-haul destinations: Tokyo, Osaka, Nagoya, Beijing, Chongqing, Shanghai, Xian, Hong Kong, Bangkok, Delhi, Seoul, Hanoi, Singapore and New York.
 The long-haul fleet currently consists of 15 wide-bodied aircraft.

 The Finnair Group's fields of business are Airline Business, Aviation Services and Travel Services (Tour Operators and Travel Agencies).
 Finnair Group has around 6,000 employees.
 Subsidiaries operate in sectors that support flight operations or are closely related to it.